Learning objective

 Before you get started

 • Begin this lesson with a reminder for students to look after themselves and their friends.
 If students feel uncomfortable about the subject matter, they are welcome to take a break for a drink or bathroom visit.
-Ensure ground rules are established before beginning this activity.
+Ensure a group agreement are established before beginning this activity.

-• Refer to additional Guides: STIs/BBVs and Delayed sexual intercourse (abstinence) and safer sex for further content information related to this activity.
+• Refer to Educator notes: Consent, STIs/BBVs, safe sex and contraception and Sexual decision making for further content information related to this activity.

 Learning activities